seanmorris/sm-gen/pages/faq.md

 ### Q: How do I install the PHP YAML extension?

 Make sure the PHP YAML extension is installed so that SMGen can parse YAML front-matter.
 On most Linux distros install the `php-yaml` package (e.g., `apt install php-yaml`, `dnf install php-yaml`, `pacman -S php-yaml`).
-On macOS, use shivammathur’s taps:
+On macOS, use shivammathur's taps:

 ```bash
 brew tap shivammathur/php